luxeengine/alpha/docs_src/Luxe/guide.sprites.md

 	    }); //sprite_image

+&nbsp;

+###A Texture = An Image
+---

 You may notice that there is a `texture` property passed in, using the luxe api to load it, and there is also a `depth` value.
-We set the depth to 1 (higher than 0) because in the next block, we create a full sized sprite as a big colored block, which would cover up our image if we didn't specify the depth.
+We set the depth to 1 (higher than 0) because in the next code block, we create a full sized sprite as a big colored block, which would cover up our image if we didn't specify the depth.

 	    sprite_block = new Sprite({
 	        pos : new Vector(0,0),